ErrorTzy/writings/notes/Logic/Sets, Logic and Computation.md

 : A Turing machine M computes the function f : N k → N iff M halts on input $I^{n_{1}} ⊔ I^{n_{2}} ⊔ \dots ⊔ I^{n_{k}}$ with output $I^{f(n_{1},\dots,n_{k})}$

 **Remark**: All arguments are separated by a blank.

+Definition 14.15.

+: A Turing machine M computes the partial function f : $N^{k} \rightarrow N$ iff,
+1. M halts on input I n 1 ⌢ ⊔ ⌢ . . . ⌢ ⊔ ⌢ I nk with output
+I m if f (n 1 , . . . ,n k ) = m.
+2.M does not halt at all, or with an output that is not a single block of I ’s if f (n 1 , . . . ,n k ) is undefined.

 Definition 14.17.